JETSTAR AIRWAYS PTY LTD

 - if you fail to complete the check-in process by the required time (8.1) or fail to arrive at the boarding gate on time,

-- because you have not obeyed the instructions of our ground staff or a member of the crew of the aircraft relating to safety or security,
+- because you have not obeyed the instructions of Jetstar or other Qantas Group staff or contractors relating to safety or security,

 - because you have not complied with our medical requirements (see 3.4),

-- because you require special assistance and you have not previously made arrangements for (see 4.5),
+- because you require specific assistance and you have not previously made arrangements for (see 4.5),

 - if you are drunk or under the influence of alcohol or drugs,